-The American Jewish World Service (AJWS) offers individual and group service programs for Jews interested in traveling to foreign countries to volunteer for grassroots social change projects.
-Its mission statement outlines the approach: "AJWS is an international development organization dedicated to alleviating poverty, hunger, and disease among the people of the developing world regardless of race, religion or nationality.
+The American Jewish World Service (AJWS) offers individual and group service programs for Jewish people who are interested in traveling to foreign countries to volunteer for grassroots social change projects.
+The organization's mission statement outlines the approach saying: "AJWS is an international development organization dedicated to alleviating poverty, hunger, and disease among the people of the developing world regardless of race, religion or nationality.
 Through grants to grassroots organizations, volunteer service, advocacy and education, AJWS fosters civil society, sustainable development and human rights for all people, while promoting the values and responsibilities of global citizenship within the Jewish community."

 Individual Service Programs

 The AJWS offers multiple volunteer programs that are open for volunteers and include service with grassroots organizations in Africa, Asia, Central America, the U.S. as well as the Caribbean.
 Both working and retired professionals can join the Volunteer Corps, which includes two to 12 month-long placements in a number of different countries.

 Among the skills often needed are strategic and business planning, medical and public health training, fundraising, computer training, and community organization.
 Recent college graduates willing to volunteer for nine to 12 months may be eligible to receive a World Partners Fellowship.
 These are matched to the graduate's studies, skills and interest to better find a suitable placement for their particular interests and talents.

 Group Services Programs